pcardotatgit/syslog_server_for_XDR_demos/README.md

 - then type d
 - finally type e

-ok now you can run the bot by typing
+ok now you can run the syslog server by typing

 - first  : type a
 - second : type b